This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Salesforce API

-CE uses the Salesforce Reports API (REST).
+AIE uses the Salesforce Reports REST API.

 Supported Salesforce editions